Skip to Main

 Neuroscience Clinical Research Unit

-The Neuroscience Clinical Research unit (NCRU) is a University Core of skilled and experienced clinical research staff who specialize in research performed in the neurosciences for adult and pediatric patients.
-This experienced team performs study startup tasks, organization and planning of study visits, data collection and entry, phlebotomy, ECGs, neuropsychological assessments, and more.
-The NCRU employs licensed registered nurses who perform clinical procedures that include intravenous placements, injections, and administer investigational products.
-We manage studies conducted at UT Southwestern outpatient clinics and the university hospitals as well as Parkland and Children's Health.
-To utilize our NCRU services, a survey request in RedCAP is required and an active iLab Organizer (corefacilities.org) account is necessary before services may begin.
+The NCRU team is comprised of skilled and experienced research staff who specialize in clinical research studies for pediatric patients.
+Our team performs study startup tasks, organizes and plans study visits, ensures proper and accurate data entry, performs phlebotomy, ECGs, and more, all while creating and maintaining excellent rapport with the study participants and their families from all over the world.
+The NCRU employs licensed registered nurses who perform clinical procedures that include intravenous placements, injections, and administration of investigational products.
+Our team manages studies conducted at UT Southwestern outpatient clinics and Children's Health.

 Expertise

-• Many team members have more than a decade of employment history at UTSW and Children’s Health.
+• Several team members with decades of employment history at UTSW and Children’s Health

-• Many team members are part of the following organizations: Association of Clinical Research Professionals, Society of Clinical Research Associates, Association of Child Neurology Nurses, American Heart Association, and disease specific organizations.
+• Team members are active in the Association of Child Neurology Nurses, American Heart Association, disease specific organizations and patient advocacy groups.

 • Several of our team members serve on steering committees with institutional research teams around campus.